-Originally from Santa Apolonia, Chimaltenango, Guatemala, she is a happily married woman and mama to be.
+Originally from Santa Apolonia, Chimaltenango, Guatemala, Ingrid is a happily married woman and mama to one.
 She graduated as a teacher in a National Institute and worked for 5 years in a school with the intention to gather the resources to expand her studies, this helped her start studying Clinical Psychology, which would give her powerful tools to understand and treat people’s conducts.
-Due to the lack of economical resources she had to momentarily suspend her studies and work in worldwide vision project, training marginalized parents and sons to promote a better quality education.
+Due to the lack of economical resources she had to briefly suspend her studies and work in worldwide vision project, training marginalized parents and sons to promote a better quality education.

-She finally graduated in 2016, did her professional practices in several House Homes and worked as a psychological therapist for kids and grown ups on a foundation in Tecpán before she came across the Project in 2017.
+She graduated in 2016, did her professional practices in several House Homes and worked as a psychological therapist for kids and grown ups in a foundation in Tecpán before she came across the Project in 2017.

 Rafaela Surec Socop, Primary School Teacher – 1st and 2nd grades

-She is very aware of the personal and familiar situation of the kids, knowing the big and important impact that her education provides them not only in an educational level, but individual and familiar as well.
+She is very aware of the personal and familial situations of the kids, knowing the big and important impact that education provides them not only in an educational level, but individual and familial as well.

-Her biggest dream is to open a nursery one day where she can help more people and is convinced that Somos is giving her powerful tools to accomplish it.
+Her biggest dream is to open a nursery school one day where she can help more people.
+She is convinced that Somos is giving her powerful tools to accomplish it.

-She really enjoys teaching and sharing her time with family, specially with her nieces and nephews.
+She really enjoys teaching and sharing her time with family, especially with her nieces and nephews.

 Evelyn Sisimit, Cook and Kitchen Teacher

-Born in Chivarrabal, her mother died one year before knowing about the Project.
-The initial lack of resources made her personal work a long and complicated path, but with great support of her family she was able to come across Somos and her life changed drastically.
-Thanks to the work she has discovered a different and more conscious way of treating the food of which she feels absolutely proud.
-In 2016 she arrived at the Project and after one year and a half assisting volunteers in the kitchen she then became the head of the area, making her absolutely happy to be able to pass this knowledge to the children.
+Evelyn is from the local community of Chivarabal.
+Her mother tragically died one year before knowing about the Project.
+As the eldest daughter, she was left with the responsibility of helping raise her siblings.
+Since coming to Somos, her life has changed drastically.
+Thanks to the work she has discovered a different and more conscious way of being with food of which she feels absolutely proud.
+In 2016 she arrived at the Project and after a year and a half of being an assistant cook with visiting volunteers, she became the head cook.

 She is passionate about cooking new things, working with children, helping teachers and staff and learning from her personal mistakes.

-She is currently building her own house with the resources she’s been admirably earning within the Project, which helps her greatly to continue striving to grow.
+She is currently building her own house with the resources she’s been earning from the Project.
+This has motivated her to continue striving to grow.

-She loves playing soccer on her free time, and her next objective is to learn English so she can be able to communicate with the volunteers and continue developing at a professional level.
+She loves playing soccer in her free time, and her next objective is to learn English so she can be able to communicate with the volunteers and continue developing at a professional level.

 Tita Ajcet, Yoga Teacher and great support on different areas within the Project